myreadings1/ECE307_DigSysDesignLab25_26/README.md

   - 🚫 Restriction during lab session: Conditional statements are not allowed in your code for this tutorial.
 Specifically, you cannot not use: when/else, with/select/when, case/when.
   - ✅ Prepare carefully, work smartly, and be ready to demonstrate your design during the lab.
 - Lecture5: (Date: Mar 1st, 2026)
+  - National Holiday
+- Lecture6: (Date: Mar 8th, 2026)
   - Reading: Chapter4 from Reference6 above..
   - VHDL-Architecture Design Style [PDF Slides](https://drive.google.com/file/d/11mwlj3hNgFk5OqKusY66_9t3lrPfr2kB/view?usp=drive_link)
+- Lab5 (Date Feb 5th, 2026)
+  - Dear Students, In the next lab session, we will cover Exercise 1 (Parts 4 and 5).
+Please solve both parts in advance and bring your code to the lab so you run the code directly on the board.

 ### Homeworks